alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Norming

-Norming entails working past the issues raised in “Risks and mitigations” on page 405 and reaching broad agreement on best practices for the organization’s SRE teams.
+Norming entails working past the issues raised in "Risks and mitigations" on page 405 and reaching broad agreement on best practices for the organization's SRE teams.

 Teams need to agree on an acceptable level of toil, appropriate alerting thresholds, and important and relevant SRE practices.
 Teams also need to become selfsufficient at proactively identifying the challenges ahead of the service and setting medium and long-term goals to improve the service.